ignasirv/zkhack-lisbon/README.md

 # zkHack Lisbon

-Bounty: pool of 5k Matic for best rom and smart contracts optimization proposals.
+Bounty: pool of 5k Matic for up to 10 best zk-rom and smart contracts optimization proposals.

 ### zk-ROM
 Setup: